Keibert Ruiz Preview, Player Props: Nationals vs. Yankees

 Keibert Ruiz At The Plate

-- Ruiz has had at least one RBI in 35.2% of his games this season (37 of 105), with more than one RBI 12 times (11.4%).
-He has also been responsible for three or more of his team's runs in three contests.
+- In 34.9% of his games this year, Ruiz has had at least one RBI.
+He's picked up more than one in 11.3% and driven in three or more of his team's runs in three contests.

-- He has scored in 35 games this season (33.3%), including multiple runs in four games.
+- In 33.0% of his games this season, he has scored at least once.
+And he's had four games with multiple runs (3.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.